sftpplus/sftpplus-docs/src/doc_source/configuration-events/openpgp.rst

-Encrypt / Decrypt using OpenPGP
+Encrypt / decrypt using OpenPGP
 ===============================

 The `openpgp` event handler can be configured to encrypt or decrypt